httpyac/httpyac.github.io/docs/guide/request.md

 :::tip
 If more options are needed for the initialization, they could be configured in a NodeJS script using [`request.options`](https://github.com/AnWeber/httpyac/blob/main/src/models/httpRequest.ts#L36).
 :::

+As long as the connection of the MQTT instance to the MessageQueue exists, messages can also be published from other NodeJS blocks.
+<<< ./examples/request/mqttScript.http{8}